RackHD/RackHD/README.md

 We maintain a mailing list at https://groups.google.com/d/forum/rackhd.
 You can visit the group through the web page, or subscribe directly from email by sending email to rackhd+subscribe@googlegroups.com

-We also have a #RackHD slack channel under https://codecommunity.slack.com - https://codecommunity.slack.com/messages/rackhd/.
-You can get an invite by requesting one at http://community.emccode.com.
-The subchannel is #rackhd.
+We also have a #RackHD slack channel: You can get an invite by requesting one at http://community.emccode.com.

 ## Documentation